 Moreover, from 2018 users may apply for the use of SPRINT laboratory, where pulsed laser sources are used to perform time-resolved valence band photoemission spectroscopy and spin polarization polarimetry.

 The Open Access is regulated by a proposal system and international peer-review, that considers specific projects that need integrated access to different techniques in the nanoscience research.
 There are no deadlines and proposals are continuously accepted and evaluated.

-NFFA-Trieste represents the Design Study of NFFA-Europe, a H2020 Integration project coordinated by CNR-IOM providing transnational open access to a distributed nanoscience infrastructure (more than 20 partners), where many nanofoundries are co-located with Analytical Large Scale facilities, as NFFA-Trieste.
+NFFA-Trieste represents the Design Study of NFFA-Europe, a H2020 Integration project coordinated by CNR-IOM providing transnational open access to a distributed nanoscience infrastructure (more than 20 partners all over Europe), where many nanofoundries are co-located with Analytical Large Scale facilities, as NFFA-Trieste.